Workiva/over_react/doc/new_boilerplate_migration.md

 part 'foo.over_react.g.dart';
 ```

-AngularDart actually [recommends doing this][angular-dart], so this isn't
-a novel idea.

 #### Use Mixin-Based Props Declaration that Disallows Subclassing

 _Constraints_:

-- Props classes must directly subclass UiProps, only inheriting other props
+* Props classes must directly subclass UiProps, only inheriting other props
-via mixins
+via mixins.

-    - This requires consumers to include every single mixin within their `with`
+    * This requires consumers to include every single mixin within their `with`
     clause, allowing the builder to mix in the generated code corresponding
     to those mixins.

-- Generated props mixin classes (`$FooPropsMixin`) must be exported along with
+* Generated props mixin classes (`$FooPropsMixin`) must be exported along with
 their source class `$FooProps`.
 These APIs are considered public, but should
 only ever be referenced from other code generated by the over_react builder.